RicardoLMMatos/Ricardos-mediterranean-restaurant/README.md

 ### Imagery
-I have used diferent sources for images and to create the logo.
+I have used diferent sources for images and to create the logo and favicon, all free to use or with owners consent.
  * To create the logo I have used Adobe express, free for personal use:
  [Adobe Express](https://www.adobe.com/express/create/logo)
  ___